pypyr/docs/content/docs/steps/fileformat.md

           write >1 file to the same single file output (this is not an appender.)
-        - To ensure out path means a directory and not a file, be sure to have the os' path separator (`/` on a sane filesystem) at the end.
+        - To ensure out path means a directory and not a file, be sure to have the os' path separator at the end (`/` on a sensible filesystem)
         - If you specify an `out` directory without a file-name, out files will have the same name they had in `in`.